natebragg/ratl/README.md

     sum: 6.5*n + 4.0
     main: 6.5*n + 7.0

-For the actual implementation, this formulation is actually not how the problem is fed to the solver.
-Instead it is put into standard form, which requires a number of transformations.
-Standard form requires the problem to be a minimization problem, with only inequalities (no equalities), have inequalities all be less-than-or-equal, and for all variables to have non-negativity constraints.
+For the actual implementation, this formulation is actually how the problem is fed to the solver.
+It is kept in this form in order to minimize the number of transformations, because in Ratl's case, the problem is a minimization problem, there are equalities, all inequalities are greater-than-or-equal, and some variables don't have non-negativity constraints.
+The only transformation required is for this last one: non-negativity constraints are added by splitting variables that can range negatively in two in every constraint.

-In Ratl's case, the problem is a minimization problem, there are equalities, all inequalities are greater-than-or-equal, and some variables don't have non-negativity constraints.
-To transform, the objective is negated and maximized, and the constraints are all made into less-than-or-equal constraints by negating them.
-Equalities are made into inequalities by negating a duplicate constraint.
-Non-negativity constraints are added by splitting variables that can range negatively in two in every constraint.
+This can be seen in the table above in the case of `head` and `tail`.

 ## Analysis